 The grant program plans to focus part of its investment pipeline on grassroots organizations, prioritizing those led by residents of the communities they serve.
 The program defines a grassroots organization as a resident-led organization/entity operating under community values, shared power and decision making, and supported by an organizational budget of up to $250,000.

-Funds from ARPA supporting the grant program will involve federal requirements for eligible organizations.
+Funds from ARPA supporting the Elevation Grant Program involve federal requirements for eligible organizations.
 The federal requirements include the following: